majek/idea/site/014-ptrace-tutorial-1/main.md

 -----

 "Stopping" and "continuing" a process is exactly the mechanism that `ptrace` uses for debugging purposes.
-First, on initialization ptrace causes the debugging process to temporarily become a parent of a debugged process (let's call it "adoption").
+First, on initialisation ptrace causes the debugging process to temporarily become a parent of a debugged process (let's call it "adoption").
 As a parent it will be notified about child process state changes.
 Next - various ptrace